cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/doc/SECRETS_MANAGEMENT.md

 ## Usage in Github Actions

-If you inspect the [openedx-actions](https://github.com/openedx-actions) then you'll find that the same basic strategy is used from with Github Actions workflows to extract sensitive data for purposes of configuring Open edX software.
+If you inspect the Github Actions [openedx-actions](https://github.com/openedx-actions) then you'll find that the same basic strategy is used from within Github Actions workflows to extract sensitive data for purposes of configuring Open edX software.
 For example, here is a code snippet that sets Tutor variables for MySQL.

 ![openedx-actions Configure MySQL](./openedx-actions-configure-mysql.png)